chunyong-brian/moniportal/README.md

 ### 6. Cast to Any Browser — Zero Install · *Pro*
 Turn an old iPad, Android tablet, smart-TV browser, or spare laptop into an extra display.
 The receiving device just **scans a QR code** (or opens a URL) — **no app to install**.
 Bandwidth-smart (only changed frames are sent) so it stays smooth even on weak Wi-Fi, and access is gated by a per-session token.

-### 7. Privacy First & Offline Capable
-Screen handling is **100% local** — nothing is uploaded.
-The only network use is a quick license check on activation, then it runs offline for up to **14 days** between checks.

 ---